seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 ## Range test classes

 ### `RangeEquals`
+Originally, this test class had a mutation score of 94.52%.
 ### `RangeExpand`
+Originally, this test class had a mutation score of 85.07%.
 ### `RangeCombineIgnoringNaN`
+Originally, this test class had a mutation score of 77.91%.
 ### `RangConstrainTest`
+Originally, this test class had a mutation score of 56.76%.
 ### `RangeCombineTest`
 Originally, this test class had a mutation score of 78.78%, after improving the test class, a new mutation score of 87.87% was attained.
 Three test cases were added: